CN2F: A Cloud-Native Cellular Network Framework: Evaluation

 \subsection{RAN Slicing}

 The idea of RAN slicing is to assign different numbers of Resource Blocks (RBs) to different network slices in order to comply with their corresponding Service-Level Agreements (SLAs) relevant to the access network.
-Using FlexRAN along with eNB, we can test the effect of RAN slicing on the performance of the system (Fig.~\ref{fig:poddef}).
-In particular, Table~\ref{rantab} shows the result when we have two slices and one UE in each slice\footnote{In our setup, we use the USRP-B210 without any external/GPS clock and duplexer.
-Therefore, some COTS UEs face problems in detecting and connecting to our network.
-Among different UEs that we have tested, the Huawei-E5573-8739 and Huawei-Nova 3e can successfully connect to our network (both using Qualcomm Snapdragon 680 chipset)}.
+Using FlexRAN along with eNB, we can test the effect of RAN slicing on the performance of the system (Fig.~\ref{fig:ranslicing}).
+In particular, Table~\ref{rantab} shows the result when we have two slices and one UE in each slice.
 The total number of RBs is 25 which is divided between slice 1 (UE 1) and slice 2 (UE 2).
 As expected, by allocating more RBs to each slice, the bit rate of its UE increases.
 Specifically, the bit rate of UE 1 is 1.05 Mb/s when slice 1 has 5 RBs, and it climbs up to 3 Mb/s as the number of RBs increases to 15.